Wed 10 Feb 2016

 This Victorian hall, once a seat of power to rival the House of Commons, is bedecked with colliery banners and mining memorabilia.
-It hosts regular heritage open days and its staff are both passionate and knowledgable.
+It hosts regular heritage open days and its staff are both passionate and knowledgeable.
 Barnsley’s heritage is encapsulated in one beautiful, vibrant building.

 Whether you’re looking to stock up on delicious local produce or treat yourself to lunch, Rob Royd Farm-shop at Worsborough is well worth a stop.
-The shop has a full working butchery on site, a bakery, deli and kitchen.
-We challenge you to leave without stocking up on home-made jam and preserves!
+The shop has a full working butchery on-site, a bakery, deli and kitchen.
+We challenge you to leave without stocking up on homemade jam and preserves!

 3. Rabbit Ings

 This country park was created on a former colliery yard and spoil heap.
-The 76 hectare park near Royston has stunning views over Barnsley and a striking image of a rabbit is carved on the hillside - created with the help of 192 local school children.
+The 76-hectare park near Royston has stunning views over Barnsley and a striking image of a rabbit is carved on the hillside - created with the help of 192 local school children.
 The routes are wheelchair-accessible and great for cycling.
 Well worth a weekend trip.